 This plant should only be grown in full sunlight.
 It prefers to grow in average to dry locations, and dislikes excessive moisture.
 It is not particular as to soil type, but has a definite preference for alkaline soils, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is native to parts of North America.
-It can be propagated by division.
+This is a selection of a native North American species.
+It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.